armandoAsoft/tx-test/README.md

 ## Improvements

-It is necessary to improve the styles since they only handled me very basic classes of design
+It is necessary to improve the styles, it handled with very basic classes of design